zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_15_en-US_FERMI_PARADOX.md

 The cosmos is not empty.
 It is full, awaiting our perception.

-And we—struggling, developing, approaching the threshold—are not alone.
+And we, struggling, developing, approaching the threshold, are not alone.

 We never were.